Adaptive Manifold Clustering: Experimental Results

 cf. Figure \ref{fig_exp}.

 To measure the performance of the algorithm we use a modified version of the Rand index \cite{rand}

-For simplificity, we refere to this measure as Rand index.
-It can also be defined as the accuracy of a subset of the weights $(w_{ij}^{(K)})_{i, j = 1}^n$.
-As our theoretical results only apply at a local scale, we also restrict here to a local scale $h_K = 1$ and fix a series of bandwidths $h_i = 2^{\frac{i}{2} - 2}$, $ i = 0, \dots, 4$.
-We only adjust the gap coefficient with respect to the intrinsic dimension, that is, we assume the reach and the noise magnitude to be zero in the compution of the adjusted gap coefficient.
-For each sample, we run the algorithm for different $\lambda$ and consider only the best resulting Rand index, i.e. we overfit $\lambda$.
-Finally, for different values of $\epsilon$, we repeat the experiment 100 times.
+For simplicity, we refer to this measure as Rand index.
+It can also be defined as the accuracy of a subset of the weights \( (w_{ij}^{(K)})_{i, j = 1}^n \).
+As our theoretical results only apply at a local scale, we also restrict here to a local scale \( h_K = 1 \) and fix a series of bandwidths \( h_i = 2^{\frac{i}{2} - 2} \), \( i = 0, \dots, 4 \).
+We only adjust the gap coefficient with respect to the intrinsic dimension, that is, we assume the reach and the noise magnitude to be zero in the computation of the adjusted volume coefficient.
+For each sample, we run the algorithm for different \( \lambda \) and consider only the best resulting Rand index, i.e. we overfit \( \lambda \).
+Finally, for different values of \( \epsilon \), we repeat the experiment 100 times.

-The resulting average rand index is plottet in figure \ref{fig_exp} on the left.
-Note that the Rand index is in general quite close to 1, however this is only due to the imbalance in the classification of the weights.
-For the evaluation of the results, we are only interested in the relatively large values, e.g. $\geq 0.99$.
-On the right, the quota of experiments is plottet where a rand index of 1 is achieved.
+The resulting average rand index is plotted in Figure \ref{fig_Rand} on the left.
+Note that the Rand index is in general quite close to 1, however, this is only due to the imbalance in the considered classification problem.
+For the evaluation of the results, we are only interested in the relatively large values, e.g. \( \geq 0.99 \).
+On the right, the quota of experiments is plotted where a rand index of 1 is achieved.
 This relates to our theoretical results, whereas the average rand index is a more common measure in practice.
-Our theoretical results show, that the the minimal $\epsilon$, for which we can reconstruct the cluster structure with high probability, is up to logarithmic factors of order $\sqrt{\frac{1}{n}}$.
+Our theoretical results show, that the minimal \( \epsilon \), for which we can reconstruct the cluster structure with high probability, is up to logarithmic factors of order \( \sqrt{\frac{1}{n}} \).
 The experiment is not exhaustive enough to verify this result.
-However, the results verify the asymptotics $\epsilon \xrightarrow{n\to\infty} 0$ and indicate tat $\epsilon$ decreases significantly slower than $\frac{1}{n}$.
+However, the results verify the asymptotics \( \epsilon \xrightarrow{n\to\infty} 0 \) and indicate that \( \epsilon \) decreases significantly slower than \( \frac{1}{n} \).

+A less expected detail in the plot is the fact, that for small values of the depth \( \epsilon \), we observe better Rand indices as the sample size \( n \) decreases.
+This can be explained as follows.
+If \( \epsilon \) is small, our distribution is very close to a distribution without a gap.
+Thus, for large \( n \), the empirical distribution will also be close to a uniform distribution, and it will be very difficult for the algorithm to detect the clusters.
+However, for small \( n \), the distribution may deviate more from the uniform distribution and form random clusters that in some cases do accidentally have similarities to the true cluster structure.